Europe's inflation eases to 6.9 per cent as energy falls but food up | Headlines

 - United Kingdom

-Russia's war in Ukraine pushed up prices for natural gas used to heat homes and generate electricity, fueling overall inflation, but the latest reading indicates that a mild winter and European efforts to store and source gas from sources outside Russia have paid off.
+The war notably pushed up prices for natural gas used to heat homes and generate electricity last year as Russia largely cut off supplies to Europe, fuelling overall inflation.
+The latest reading indicates that a mild winter and efforts to store and source gas from non-Russian sources have paid off.
+Prices for goods dipped to 6.6 per cent from 6.8 per cent the previous month, while services climbed 5 per cent, up from 4.8 per cent.

-So-called core inflation, which excludes volatile food and energy prices, increased slightly to 5.7 per cent from 5.6 per cent the previous month.
-That number can give a better sense of whether inflation is becoming entrenched into the economy over the longer term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)